-Here are some tips we have for traveling with your dog or other pet.
-They mostly apply to domestic travel by car as it’s all we have experience with, but most of the tips apply to any sort of travel.
+Here are some tips for traveling with your dog or other pet.
+They mostly apply to domestic travel by car as it’s all I’ve ever done, but most of the tips apply to travel by plane or train.

 Pet travel tips: